Saeedrajabi/intrusion_meta-learner_IoT/README.md

 ## 📊 Results

 - **Binary Classification:** Achieved near-perfect accuracy (~100%) in distinguishing benign from attack traffic.
-- **Multiclass Classification:** Achieved 88% accuracy overall, with noted challenges particularly in accurately classifying class 4 due to feature overlap.
+- **Multiclass Classification:** Achieved 88% accuracy overall, with noted challenges particularly in feature overlap between a couple of classes.

 ---